-Caulfield Racecourse is one of Australia’s most well-known and loved tracks.
+Caulfield Racecourse, the home of the Melbourne Racing Club, is one of Australia’s most well-known and loved tracks.

-Caulfield is known for hosting some of the biggest races in the country, including those that are part of the Caulfield Cup Carnival.
-The Carnival boasts three days of racing and includes the Caulfield Guineas, Jewellers Blue Sapphire Stakes Day and, of course, the Caulfield Cup itself.
+Caulfield hosts some of the biggest Group 1 races in the country, including those that are part of the Caulfield Cup Carnival.
+The Carnival boasts three days of racing and includes the Caulfield Guineas, Blue Sapphire Stakes Day and of course, the Caulfield Cup itself.

 With its sharp turns, a rising back straight and short home straight, it provides plenty of good racing all year round.

 Trevor Lawson heads up the Melbourne Ratings membership for Champion Bets.
-He’s regularly betting into the races at Caulfield and has a few insights on the best way for punters to look at the track conditions and weather to potentially gain an edge.
+He’s regularly betting into the races at Caulfield.
+We spoke to him to get some insights on the best way for punters to look at the track conditions and weather when approaching Caulfield.

 Caulfield features sharp turns and patchy weather.
 Are there any nuances to Caulfield that you notice in your analysis?

-As a general rule, it’s the on pace runners are favoured with Caulfield being a bit tighter track than Flemington.
+As a general rule, on-pace runners are favoured due to Caulfield being a bit of tighter track compared to say, Flemington.